AmoyCherry/fuzz-with-LLM/documents/notes/design.md

 To reduce the token size of model, we map all non-flag (address) args into a pre-allocate addr list.
 There are four types of non-flag args to process.

+DataArg - buffer, path

+PointerArg - ptr, file

+GroupArg - struct

+ConstArg - flag, mode, fd, len

+UnionArg

+ResultArg

+PtrType - file, msg

+ConstArg - LenType - len

+ConstArg - ConstType - option, fd (0xffff...), **mode**, cmd

+ConstArg - FlagsType - **flags**,

+BufferType - path,

+ResourceType - fd,

+Maintain four tables per program.

+- `buffer`: [address → flag_index]
+  - real arg value as the flag_index;
+- `path`: [string → flag_index]
+  - real arg value as the flag_index;
+- `resource`: [fd → flag_index]
+- `res_def`: [flag_index → token]
+- `ptr`:[address -> flag_index]
+  - `Res`:

+Maintain global tables as the replacement flags.

+nested struct, union and ptr

+get a legal call from syzLLM so that it can be deserialized to `prog.Program`.
+After that, we can use the origin args from syzLLM or gen new args by `prog.Meta`.

 ### Enums (flags)

 Since all the flags of sycalls in linux are integers (like a set), the only thing we need to do is to keep them.